TzuChieh/Photon-v2/Main/Documentation/build_from_source.md

 | PH_BUILD_SDL_GEN | ON (default), OFF | Build SDL automation tool. |
 | PH_BUILD_PHOTON_CLI | ON (default), OFF | Build command-line application. |

+> [!tip]
-You can also obtain a complete list of options with descriptions by running `cmake -LAH ../` in the build folder.
+> You can also obtain a complete list of options with descriptions by running `cmake -LAH ../` in the build folder.

 ## Appendix B: Building Documentation

 Similar to building the libraries, running setup script is also required (depending on your system, choose either `./setup.bat` or `./setup.sh`).
 After that, you can either choose to run Doxygen from the same directory as the `doxygen.config` file of each project, or run `python ./scripts/build_doxygen_doc.py <path-to-doxygen-executable>`.
 The output will be in `./Main/docs/`.

+Currently we are building documentation using Doxygen 1.11.0.
 You will also need the `bibtex` tool to be present in the search path to generate project bibliography.

+> [!warning]
+> As noted by the [Doxygen documentation for output customization](https://www.doxygen.nl/manual/customize.html), `./Main/header.html` may need to be regenerated and updated after upgrading/changing the Doxygen version.